Teaching With Documents Lesson Plan:

 Ray, Emily and Wynell Schamel.
 "Glidden's Patent Application for Barbed Wire."
 Social Education61, 1 (January 1997): 52 - 55.

-To find additional images of patent drawings, conduct an ARC search using "patent" as the keyword.
+To find additional images of patent drawings, conduct a catalog search using "patent" as the keyword.

 For more information about patents and inventors, visit the U.S. Patent and Trademark Office's Kids' Pages.